 This prospectus is part of a registration statement that we have filed with the Securities and Exchange Commission, or SEC, using the "shelf" registration process.
-Under the shelf registration process, we may offer, from time to time, up to \$500,000,000 worth of our common stock; preferred stock; units; subscription rights; debt securities; or warrants representing rights to purchase shares of our common stock, preferred stock or debt securities on terms to be determined at the time of the offering.
+Under the shelf registration process, we may offer, from time to time, up to \$500,000,000 worth of our common stock; preferred stock; warrants representing rights to purchase shares of our common stock, preferred stock or debt securities; subscription rights; debt securities; or units on terms to be determined at the time of the offering.
 This prospectus provides you with a general description of the securities that we may offer.
 Each time we use this prospectus to offer securities, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
 The prospectus supplement may also add, update or change information contained in this prospectus.
 Please carefully read this prospectus and any accompanying prospectus supplement together with the additional information described under "Available Information" and "Risk Factors" before you make an investment decision.
-During an offering, we will disclose material amendments to this prospectus through a post-effective amendment or prospectus supplement.

 No dealer, salesperson or other person is authorized to give any information or to represent anything not contained in this prospectus or any accompanying supplement to this prospectus.
 You must not rely on any unauthorized information or representations not contained in this prospectus or any accompanying prospectus supplement as if we had authorized it.
-This prospectus and any accompanying prospectus supplement do not constitute an offer to sell or a solicitation of any offer to buy any security other than the registered securities to which they relate, nor do they constitute an offer to sell or a solicitation of an offer to buy any securities in any jurisdiction to any person to whom it is unlawful to make such an offer or solicitation in such jurisdiction.
+This prospectus and any accompanying prospectus supplement do not constitute an offer to sell or a solicitation of any offer to buy any security other than the registered securities to which they relate, nor do they constitute an offer to sell or a solicitation of an offer to buy any securities in any person to whom it is unlawful to make such an offer or solicitation in such jurisdiction.
 The information contained in this prospectus and any accompanying prospectus supplement is accurate as of the dates on their covers.